musdbi/musdbi/README.md

 * Git
 * Jira

-🔭 I’m currently working at Groupe BPCE.
+🔭 I’m currently working at Groupe BPCE, in Paris.